Published

 # Only select the plant height

-vaultkeepr::select_traits_by_domain_name(sel_domain = "Plant heigh") %>%
+vaultkeepr::select_traits_by_domain_name(sel_domain = "Plant height") %>%

 vaultkeepr::extract_data()